Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge support from the STROBE National Science Foundation Science \& Technology Center, Grant No. DMR-1548924.
 A.B. acknowledges support from the Spanish Ministry of Universities through a Margarita Salas fellowship funded by the European Union - NextGenerationEU.
-The authors also acknowledge Steven Burrows for assistance designing Fig. \ref{fig:ML_data}(a) and note Amitava Adak's current affiliation in the Department of Physics, IIT (ISM) Dhanbad, Jharkhand 826004, India.
+This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University.
+The authors would also like to acknowledge Dr. Guimei Zhu for her proofing of the manuscript and Steven Burrows for assistance designing Fig. \ref{fig:ML_data}(a).
+Finally, we note Amitava Adak's current affiliation in the Department of Physics, IIT (ISM) Dhanbad, Jharkhand 826004, India and Bego\~{n}a Abad's current affiliation in the Physics Department, University of Basel, Klingelbergstrasse 82, CH-4056 Basel, Switzerland.